ubc-provenance/PIDSMaker/Ground_Truth/readme.md

 But this means that we need to manually inspect 2436 suspicious nodes and 92570 associated events.
 Otherwise we have to accept the incompleteness of malicious `firefox` nodes.

-In addition, all netflow nodes caused by scanning should also be malicious nodes.
+In addition, all netflow nodes caused by scanning should also be malicious nodes too.
 But that would make our number of malicious nodes much larger.

 ### Phishing_E_mail_Executable_Attachment